ArgunHild/argunhild.github.io/_pages/about.md

 #   - /about.html
 ---

 I am a doctoral candidate at the University of Mannheim, primarily working in Behavioral and Experimental economics.
 My current research focuses how beliefs (as well as meta-beliefs) shape economic behavior.
-Currently, I am working on topics related to gender differences, charitable giving.
+Currently, I am working on topics related to gender differences in willingness to compete and charitable giving.